Dawei Port Project: Dawei Development Association

-The Tavoyan Women's Union
+Tavoyan Women's Union

 The Tavoyan Women's Union, a local rights NGO in Dawei, released a 2014 report titled Our Lives Not for Sale, that claimed the project was destroying local economy.
 The report describes how the Dawei Special Economic Zone project has undermined local agricultural and fishing livelihoods, through the confiscation of land, restriction of coastal access, and destruction of farmland.
 The report also found that villagers in Dawei were now facing food insecurity, and three-quarters of people surveyed reported that they had to take their children out of school for financial reasons.
 In another report, they found that people near the proposed site had a loss in income, which forced many of them to send family members to Thailand to work.
 Five weeks after Our Lives are Not for Sale was published, U Phone Swe, a Deputy Minister in the Tanintharyi Regional Government, organized a public demonstration in support of the special economic zone.
 The 300 demonstrators shouted that the TWU, and everyone else who didn't support the project was their enemy.
 The TWU also reported that government officials went to teachers in the region, and told them not to teach about the negative impacts of coal.
 They allegedly warned the teachers not to oppose the coal project, as they were "teaching politics".